evelyn0414/L46/README.md

 ## Flwr implementation

-We further provide instructions in the folder.
+We further provide specific instructions in the folder with another `README.md` file.
+Experimental results are shown in the table.